 January 30th Filing Deadline: December 15th Remittance Date

 Federal PAC Remittance Timelines: In order to be compliant with FEC regulations (11 CFR 102.8(b)) for funds raised at the federal level we ask that contributions collected by the credit union be remitted based on the following requirements.
-Any individual contribution(s) that total over $50 for MCULLAF (Federal PAC) should be remitted within ten (10 days of receiving that individual contribution.
-Any individual contribution(s) that total less than $50 for MCULLAF (Federal PAC) should be remitted within thirty (30 days of receiving that individual’s contribution.
+Any individual contribution(s) that total over $50 for MCULLAF (Federal PAC) should be remitted within ten (10) days of receiving that individual contribution.
+Any individual contribution(s) that total less than $50 for MCULLAF (Federal PAC) should be remitted within thirty (30) days of receiving that individual’s contribution.
 So, if a member or employee makes a $5 donation to MCULLAF those funds need to be remitted back to our team no later than thirty (30) days after receiving them.
 If the member or employee were to make a donation of $50, then those funds would need to be remitted to our team no later than ten (10) days after receiving them.

 V. Fundraising Remittance Forms